The Best Workout Routine for Skinny Beginners

 - 8 sets of squats per week: 5 pounds muscle, -2.5 pounds fat, squat strength went up 82 pounds.

 In this study, doing a single set per exercise wasn’t enough to stimulate a noticeable amount of muscle growth.
-4 sets were better, but the participants weren’t eating enough, so it didn’t help them build muscle.
+4 sets were better, but the participants weren’t eating enough, so they weren’t able to build any muscle.
 8 sets were enough to cause simultaneous muscle growth and fat loss.

 That leaves us with a mystery.
 If Casey Viator’s methods were worse, why were his results so extraordinary?
 There are a few possible explanations: